Keurig coffee technology makes it easy to make several different hot beverages in one cup servings to suit any taste.

 Keurig pods create a lot of plastic waste in landfills.
 While the Keurig coffee pots offer refillable pods, the Rivo system doesn’t yet offer a refillable espresso pod.

-For fans of espresso who are excited about the Rivo system but not crazy about the waste of the Rivo pods, espresso authorities point out that you can buy replacement foil covers for Rivo pods and refill them yourself.
+For fans of espresso who are excited about the Rivo system but not crazy about the waste of the Rivo pods.
+You can buy replacement foil covers for Rivo pods and refill them yourself.
 Rivo pods can be purchased in bulk to reduce expense as well.

 It’s also important to note that the Rivo doesn’t have a water filter, so you will either need to filter the water before adding it to the reservoir or purchase filtered water for this unit.